DefaultRisk.com the web's biggest credit risk modeling resource.

 - ReDIF

-by Raffaella Calabrese of University College Dublin, and
+by Raffaella Calabrese of University of Milano-Bicocca, and

 Silvia Angela Osmetti of University Cattolica del Sacro Cuore, Milan

-Abstract: The most used regression model with binary dependent variable is the logistic regression model.
-When the dependent variable represents a rare event, the logistic regression model shows relevant drawbacks.
-In order to overcome these drawbacks we propose the Generalized Extreme Value (GEV) regression model.
-In particular, in a Generalized Linear Model (GLM) with binary dependent variable we suggest the quantile function of the GEV distribution as link function, so our attention is focused on the tail of the response curve for values close to one.
-The estimation procedure is the maximum likelihood method.
-This model accommodates skewness and it presents a generalization of GLMs with log-log link function.
-In credit risk analysis a pivotal topic is the default probability estimation.
-Since defaults are rare events, we apply the GEV regression to empirical data on Italian Small and Medium Enterprises (SMEs) to model their default probabilities.
+Abstract: A pivotal characteristic of credit defaults that is ignored by most credit scoring models is the rarity of the event.
+The most widely used model to estimate the probability of default is the logistic regression model.
+Since the dependent variable represents a rare event, the logistic regression model shows relevant drawbacks, for example, underestimation of the default probability, which could be very risky for banks.
+In order to overcome these drawbacks, we propose the generalized extreme value regression model.
+In particular, in a generalized linear model (GLM) with the binary-dependent variable we suggest the quantile function of the GEV distribution as link function, so our attention is focused on the tail of the response curve for values close to one.
+The estimation procedure used is the maximum-likelihood method.
+This model accommodates skewness and it presents a generalisation of GLMs with complementary log-log link function.
+We analyse its performance by simulation studies.
+Finally, we apply the proposed model to empirical data on Italian small and medium enterprises.

 Download paper (237K PDF) 20 pages